 Upon completion of this professional development activity/course, you will be able to:

 - Identify sources of local labor market information that you can use to design an IET program aligned with high-demand occupations in your area.

 - Identify the essential program components and partnerships required for an effective IET program.

 - Use the IET resource guides and tools to design an IET program tailored to your student population and local labor market.

-Attendees will be asked to read a 4-page case study prior to the session, which we will email to registrants two weeks in advance of the date.
+Attendees will be asked to read a 4-page case study prior to the session, which we will email to registrants 10 days before the session date.